ReflectionHLE/ReflectionHLE/README.md

 - The ported Wolfenstein 3D code is also available under the original terms for the Wolfenstein 3D sources from 1995.
 See id-wolf3d.txt.

+- The reconstructed BioMenace sources, based in part on game and actor code from Keen Dreams, ID Engine files from Catacomb 3-D and the text view code from Wolfenstein 3D, had the GNU GPLv2+ assigned by `K1n9_Duk3`.
+These sources were further used under permission for a commercial project, BioMenace Remastered, while also applying the original licensed granted to Jim Norwood back in the 1990s.
+As for ReflectionHLE, The assumption was that the reconstructed sources could be used under the GNU GPLv2+.
+See gpl-2.0.txt.

 - The ReflectionHLE backend is released under the 3-Clause BSD License.
 See bsd-3-clause-template.txt for a general license template.
 For the exact